yereverluvinunclebert/Poster-VB6-Widget/readme.md

-# Halfpenny-Widget-VB6
+# Poster-Widget-VB6
-The Steampunk Halfpenny Desktop Widget, written in VB6 for Windows and ReactOS.
+The Steampunk Poster Desktop Widget, written in VB6 for Windows and ReactOS.
 Created for XP, Vista, Win7, 8, 10/11+, ReactOS as well as Linux or the Apple Mac's OS/X with Wine.
-This Halfpenny Desktop Widget is an attractive and steamy VB6 widget for your desktop.
+This Poster Desktop Widget is an attractive and steamy VB6 widget for your desktop.
 This VB6 widget provides a simple moveable marble globe complete with rings

 ![halfpenny](https://github.com/yereverluvinunclebert/Halfpenny-VB6-Widget/assets/2788342/cda4d143-21da-4f7f-a661-6d4120a62a51)